former-pokemon/minimal-Hyprlandrice/README.md

 ## Theming & Styling 🎨🖌️✨

-I went for a modern, dark theme with vibrant accents.
+I went for a modern, minimal with vibrant accents.
 The CSS files for Waybar and GTK themes are fully customizable, so tweak them to your heart’s content.

 Example Waybar styling: